Climbing shoe: History

 Early rock climbers used heavy-soled mountaineering boots studded with metal cleats and hobnails.
-An advance on this for dry rock, were boots with Vibram soles, with a pattern of rubber studs developed by Vitale Bramani in Italy in the 1930s.
+An advance on this for dry rock was boots with Vibram soles, with a pattern of rubber studs developed by Vitale Bramani in Italy in the 1930s.

 In postwar Britain, a new generation of climbers like Joe Brown began to climb harder routes wearing plimsolls (rubber-soled canvas sneakers), sometimes with woollen socks over them to improve grip.

 Pierre Allain was an enthusiastic French rock climber who experimented with hard composite rubber-soled canvas boots; by the late 1950s, his "PA" boots were being used by climbers worldwide.
-Fellow French climber Edmond Bourdonneau later introduced "EB" boots in 1950 after purchasing Pierre's company, which had softer rubber soles and became very popular in the 1960 and 1970s.
-In 1982 Boreal, the Spanish company located in Villena, produced the "Firé" style of shoe with a revolutionary sticky rubber sole.
+Fellow French climber Edmond Bourdonneau later introduced "EB" boots in 1950 after purchasing Allain's company, which had softer rubber soles and became very popular in the 1960 and 1970s.

+In 1982, Boreal, a Spanish company located in Villena, produced the "Firé" style of shoe with a revolutionary sticky rubber sole.